oviniciusfeitosa/react-from-sol/README.md

-# React From ABI
+# React from Solidity

-Create React UI components from contract ABI.
+Create React template from Solidity SmartContract

 ## Requirements